rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 Server-side rendering (SSR) is an application’s ability to convert HTML files on the server into a fully rendered HTML page for the client.
 The web browser submits a request for information from the server, which instantly responds by sending a fully rendered page to the client.
 Search engines can crawl and index content prior to delivery, which is beneficial for Search Engine Optimization purposes.

-Popular examples of server-side rendering JavaScript frameworks include: Angular server side rendering, ejs server side rendering, server side rendering Express, Gatsby server side rendering, Google server side rendering, NestJS server side rendering, Next server side rendering, Nuxt server side rendering, React server side rendering, and Vue server side rendering.
+Popular examples of server-side rendering JavaScript frameworks include Angular server-side rendering, ejs server-side rendering, server-side rendering Express, Gatsby server-side rendering, Google server-side rendering, NestJS server side rendering, Next server-side rendering, Nuxt server side rendering, React server-side rendering and Vue server side rendering.

 **Advantages of SSR**

 - A server-side rendered application enables pages to load faster, improving the user experience.
 - When rendering server-side, search engines can easily index and crawl content because the content can be rendered before the page is loaded, which is ideal for SEO.
 - Webpages are correctly indexed because web browsers prioritize web pages with faster load times.
-- Rendering server-side helps efficiently load webpages for users with slow internet connection or outdated devices.
+- Rendering server-side helps efficiently load webpages for users with slow internet connections or outdated devices.

 ### What is Static Site Generation?